 About: Unlike many of the other paw washers on the market, which use a single supply of water, the SKI Innovations Paw Boss is a multi-reservoir unit that allows you to use fresh, clean water for each of your dog’s paws.
 To use the Paw Boss, you simply tilt it one way to fill the paw-cleaning compartment with clean water, and then tilt it the other way to empty the dirty water.

-While the Paw Wash for Dogs and the Paw Boss both have intriguing design features, they appear to be hit-or-miss paw washers, who worked well for some owners and not at all for others.
+While the Doggie Dipper and the Paw Boss both have intriguing design features, they appear to be hit-or-miss paw washers, who worked well for some owners and not at all for others.

 By contrast, the Mudbuster received mostly positive reviews.
 The Mudbuster features a very simple and effective design, and it is available in three different sizes, which helps to eliminate many of the sizing problems that occur with other paw cleaners.